k3s-io/docs/docs/add-ons/helm.md

 4. HelmChartConfig `spec.valuesSecrets` in listed order of secret name and keys
 5. HelmChart `spec.set`

 Here's an example of how you might deploy Apache from the Bitnami chart repository, overriding some of the default chart values.
 Note that the HelmChart resource itself is in the `kube-system` namespace, but the chart's resources will be deployed to the `web` namespace, which is created in the same manifest.
-This can be useful if you want to keep your HelmChart resources separated from the the resources they deploy.
+This can be useful if you want to keep your HelmChart resources separated from the resources they deploy.

 ```yaml
 apiVersion: v1